TryMosaic GDPR Notice

 8. Data Breach Procedures

-9. Data Protection Officer
+9. Data Protection Lead

 10. Contact Us

-If you are not satisfied with our response or believe we are processing your personal data in a way that is not compliant with the law, you can complain to the Information Commissioner's Office (ICO) in the UK or another relevant supervisory authority in the EU.
+If you have any questions about our GDPR compliance or wish to exercise your data rights, please contact: Data Protection Lead: hello@trymosaic.co If you are not satisfied with our response or believe we are processing your personal data in a way that is not compliant with the law, you can complain to the Information Commissioner's Office (ICO).
+Information Commissioner's Office (UK)